30 % ruling for employeesMake an appointment

 In addition to the items in Who Gets This Benefit (above) the following conditions apply on top:

 - You (both the employee and your employer) must have received a ruling letter from the Dutch tax authority that the 30% ruling can be applied.
 The maximum duration is eight years, by the way.
+The maximum duration of eight years will become five in 2019.

 - Specific expertise has to be evaluated and agreed by the Dutch tax authority.
 They look at: